ibm-cloud-docs/solution-tutorials/openshift-microservices.md

 ### Launch the {{site.data.keyword.la_short}} webUI

-Launch the web UI within the context of an IBM Log Analysis with {{site.data.keyword.la_short}} instance, from the IBM Cloud UI.
+Launch the web UI within the context of a {{site.data.keyword.la_short}} instance, from the IBM Cloud UI.

 1. Navigate to [{{site.data.keyword.openshiftshort}} clusters](https://{DomainName}/kubernetes/clusters?platformType=openshift) and notice the {{site.data.keyword.openshiftshort}} clusters
 2. Click on your cluster and verify the **Overview** tab on the left is selected